There are two very important things you need to do to get started with Django:

 mysite/wsgi.py.
 An entry-point for WSGI-compatible web servers to serve your project.
 See Chapter 13 for more details.

-These applications are included by default as a convenience for the common case.
-Some of these applications makes use of at least one database table though, so we need to create the tables in the database before we can use them.
-To do that, run the following command:
+Django includes a number of applications by default (e.g. the admin program and user management and authentication).
+Some of these applications make use of at least one database table, so we need to create tables in a database before we can use them.
+To do that, change into the

-INSTALLED_APPS setting and creates any necessary database tables according to the database settings in your
+migrate command creates a new SQLite database and any necessary database tables according to the settings file created by the

 The Development Server